HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/pattern-matching.md

 ### Rock / Paper / Scissors

-Let's go into real live examples of array matching.
+Let's go into more practical examples of array matching.
 They become powerful when bringing enums and more complex objects.
-Now readability is always debatable but this example shows how clear you can create a rock paper scissors game with array matching.
+Now readability is always debatable but this example shows how clear you can create a rock paper scissors game with matching multiple values.
 Writing this code with if/else would have lot of `if(playerA.move == Paper && playerB.move == Paper) winner = playerB`.
-But as you can see the switch here directly returns the player who wins, or `null` when it is draw.
+As you can see the switch here directly returns the player who wins, or `null` when it is draw.

 ```haxe
 class Test {